 Traveling in South Africa

-I once met a South African when I was in Russia who told me that Cape Town isn’t South Africa, and South Africa isn’t Africa.
-After visiting Cape Town I understood what he meant, that Cape Town is so different than the rest of the country, you feel like you’ve left the country.
-Out of all the cities I’ve ever been to, I have to say that I think Cape Town is the most beautiful.
-Above is Cape Town seen in front of Table Mountain.
+I once met a South African when I was in Russia who told me that South Africa isn’t Africa, and Cape Town isn’t South Africa.
+After arriving tot he city I understood what he meant.
+Cape Town is so different than the rest of the country, you feel like you’ve left the continent.
+Out of all the cities I’ve ever been to, I have to say that I think Cape Town is one of the most beautiful.
+Above is a view of the city seen in front of Table Mountain.

 On the upper left is the South Africa’s city hall, which was barely a 100 years old when I first visited.
 Many of these views could easily pass for California or parts of southwestern Europe.
 There’s some beautiful real state built along the coast, and without any natural disasters and year around great weather this could be one of the most ideal places to live.
 The city is very clean with nice and modern infrastructure.

 Natural beauty isn’t just limited to Cape Town.
 Just around the corner is Simon’s town which has one of the most beautiful coasts and homes I have ever seen.

 What’s so great about visiting Cape Town is all the activities are walking distance from homes and hotels.
 The guy body boarding was from Simon’s town, while the the lady enjoying a nap was just a block away from a neighbhorhood in Cape Town.
 The only issue with swimming or surfing in South Africa is that the area is popular with great white sharks.
 I’d feel a lot more comfortable cage diving than doing what this guy above is doing.
 Below are two more shots from coastal areas around Cape Town.